aimi-bonn/Deeplasia/README.md

   * `stochastic_wheight_avg`
   * `auto_select_gpus` use all gpus available, see [here](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#pytorch_lightning.trainer.Trainer.params.auto_select_gpus)

-A whole list is available [here](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#trainer-class-api)
+A whole list is available [here](https://pytorch-lightning.readthedocs.io/en/latest/common/trainer.html#trainer-class-api).

 ## Logging
-As pre-define the run will create a output `run.log` at the main dir.
+As pre-defined, the run will create an output `run.log` in the main dir.
 For real runs the log should be moved to `bone_age/output/{run_name}/run.log`.
 The workaround to archive this is setting and evironment variable called `LOG_DIR` before running the script.

 ## Code formatting
-Code is formatted using the [black](https://black.readthedocs.io/en/stable/) formatter.acc_interval 3 --epochs 20 --lr 1e-4`
+Code is formatted using the [black](https://black.readthedocs.io/en/stable/) formatter.